 - Range Increment: Any attack at more than this distance is penalized for range.
 Beyond this range, the attack takes a cumulative –2 penalty for each full range increment (or fraction thereof) of distance to the target.
 For example, a dagger (with a range of 10 feet) thrown at a target that is 25 feet away would incur a –4 penalty.
 A thrown weapon has a maximum range of five range increments.
 A projectile weapon can shoot to 10 range increments.

-When you make an attack roll and get a natural 20 (the d20 shows 20), you hit regardless of your target’s Armor Class, and you have scored a “threat,” meaning the hit might be a critical hit (or “crit”).
-To find out if it’s a critical hit, you immediately make an attempt to “confirm” the critical hit—another attack roll with all the same modifiers as the attack roll you just made.
-If the confirmation roll also results in a hit against the target’s AC, your original hit is a critical hit.
+When you make an attack roll and get a natural 20 (the d20 shows 20 before any adders or bonuses are applied to it), you hit regardless of your target’s Armor Class, and you have scored a “critical threat,” meaning the hit might be a critical hit (or “crit”).
+To find out if it is a critical hit or not, you immediately make an attempt to “confirm” the critical hit by rolling another to-hit roll with all the same modifiers as the attack roll you just made.
+If this confirmation roll also results in a hit against the target’s AC, your original hit is a critical hit.
 (The critical roll just needs to hit to give you a crit, it doesn’t need to come up 20 again.)
 If the confirmation roll is a miss, then your hit is just a regular hit.